incognitochain/incognito-cli/README.md

 OPTIONS:
-   --privateKey value, -p value, --prvKey value  A base58-encoded Incognito private key --numThreads value                            Number of threads used in this action (default: 4) --logFile value                               Location of the log file (default: "os.Stdout")
+   --privateKey value, -p value, --prvKey value  A base58-encoded Incognito private key --numThreads value                            Number of threads used in this action (default: 4)

 ```